6 Ways to Reduce Uric Acid Levels

 Once you get used to the taste of the vinegar, you can then increase your dosage to two tablespoons of vinegar per cup of water.
 Don’t take more than this, however, because vinegar can reduce the amount of potassium in the body.

 Lemon juiceLemon juice has an alkaline effect on the body, thus making it excellent for helping to reduce uric acid.
+The vitamin C also helps to enhances its effects.
+You can opt to take a vitamin C supplement, or, alternatively, try the following recipe:

 - The juice of 1 lemon